Get Answers to Your Most Commonly Asked Questions About Injury, Criminal, Divorce and Civil Law in North Carolina.

 Is it absolutely necessary?

-Any time we discuss the possibility of divorce, it is important gather information and consider it carefully.
-We don't encourage divorce.
+When considering divorce, it is important gather information and consider it carefully.
+At Speaks Law Firm, we don't encourage divorce.
+We don't take it lightly.
+We understand how families are affected.
 However, if divorce is inevitable, we want you to know what to do in order to protect your assets and your relationships.

 If you are considering divorce, it is important to ask questions.
 Consider alternatives.
 Is a divorce going to solve the problems?
 Can you and your spouse work through the problems?
 Is reconciliation an option?
 How will divorce affect your finances and your family?
 We never want to encourage divorce if a marriage can be saved.
 However, sometimes divorce is necessary.